 What Causes Learning Loss?

-That’s just the thing: while learning loss is inarguably a very real (and very serious) concept, there is no one way to quickly measure or identify it.
+While learning loss is inarguably a very real (and very serious) concept, there is no one way to quickly measure or identify it.

 Prior to the pandemic, learning loss appeared most severely as a result of a few common issues: